-Why not escape the mainland for the islands on a one day trip from Vancouver.
+Why not escape the Vancouver mainland for the islands one day?

 Even in the winter months, the Sunshine Coast lives up to its name benefitting from 4-6 hours of extra sunlight a day.

-Whether you’re on foot or have your own car you can catch the ferry from Horseshoe Bay and in 40 minutes you’ll be stepping foot on the coast.
+Whether you’re on foot or have your own car, you can catch a ferry ride from Horseshoe Bay and in 40 minutes you’ll be stepping foot on the coast.

 This recreation destination is a favourite for locals for its endless supply of things to do and views to be seen.

-Hiking, swimming, canoeing/kayaking for all those outdoor enthusiasts.
+There is hiking, swimming, canoeing, and kayaking for all those outdoor enthusiasts.

-Farmer’s markets, distilleries, award-winning restaurants with a West Coast flare for anyone wanting to treat themselves on their day trip from the city.
+There are farmer’s markets, distilleries, and award-winning restaurants with a West Coast flare for anyone wanting to treat themselves on this fun day trip.

 What to Do on the Sunshine Coast